walter708/Real_Time_Voting_Platform/README.md

-# Real_Time_Voting_Platform
+# ECE651-CandidVote

-A Realtime voting system using block chain
+ECE651 Project.
+A voting system using blockchain, that solves the major redundancies of any legacy voting system and can be extended for any general voting needs.